-Besides that, the laboratory has a 10 m² floor opening to test the impact and airborne sound insulation of floor and roof constructions.
+In addition, the laboratory has a 10 m² floor opening to test the impact and airborne sound insulation of floor and roof constructions.

 The dynamic stiffness of under floor materials can be measured according to ISO 9052-1.
 For the measurement 3 samples per material are needed with dimensions of 200 x 200 mm².

-Scale model measurements
+Scale model measurments

 For questions on other measuring possibilities in our lab, please contact us through our contact form below.